open-pioneer/trails-openlayers-base-packages/src/packages/notifier/README.md

 # @open-pioneer/notifier

-The `notifier` package allows any application component to emit global notifications.
+This package allows a developer to emit global notifications from any application component and provides a component to display the notifications.
-Notifications are displayed by the `<Notifier />` react component in your application.

 ## Usage